rezigned/keymap-rs/README.md

 ## 🙌 Contributions

-Contributions, issues, and feature requests are welcome.
-Have an idea for a new backend, pattern rule, or integration?
-Open a PR!
+Contributions, issues, and feature requests are welcome!
+Feel free to open an issue or submit a pull request.